Villanova defeated Stony Brook, 35-6, in its season home opener on September 21, 2013.

 During the Wildcats run to their first national title in 2009, Venuto was named a finalist for National Coordinator of the Year after his offense led CAA Football in three different offensive categories.
 Villanova averaged 30.8 points per game and 194.9 rushing yards per contest, and also led the league with a 149.9 passing efficiency rating.
 Venuto led seven players to All-CAA distinction in 2009, headlined by CAA Offensive Player of the Year Matt Szczur and a first team all-conference selection in Chris Whitney.

 Venuto came to the Wildcats with a wealth of coaching experience, and he worked with the Villanova receivers for his first four years on staff.
 He began his coaching career in 1982 at his alma mater, Delaware, where he was the freshman offensive line and linebackers coach.
 He spent one season at Colby College in 1984 and then three years at James Madison (1985-87) as the quarterbacks coach.
 During the 1988 season, he was the assistant quarterbacks coach and the receivers coach at Illinois.
 Venuto also was the passing game coordinator and receivers coach at Southern Illinois from 1989-93, and worked as the tight ends coach and the head junior varsity coach at Cornell prior to coming to Villanova.

-While at Delaware, Venuto was a linebacker for the Blue Hens and was a member of the 1979 National Championship team.
-Venuto owns a Bachelor’s Degree in Physical Education from Delaware and a Master’s Degree in Education from James Madison.
+During his own collegiate career, Venuto was a linebacker at Delaware and a member of the Blue Hens 1979 national championship team.
+He owns a Bachelor’s Degree in Physical Education from Delaware and a Master’s Degree in Education from James Madison.